perchwire/jekyll-now/_posts/2016-10-12-why-parents-matter.md

 “In the rare situations in which infants do not have the opportunity to form an attachment with even one trusted adult, their development can deteriorate rapidly and dramatically.

-“The remarkable recovery that these infants display once they receive stable care and loving attention further reveals the importance of the child's earliest intimate relationships.” <sup class="footnote"><a href="#fn5">5</a></sup>
+“The remarkable recovery that these infants display once they receive stable care and loving attention further reveals the importance of the child's earliest intimate relationships.” <sup>5</sup>
 </blockquote>